 Operating since 2011, the James Hutton Institute has offices and laboratories in Aberdeen and Dundee, operate 2 research farms, host BioSS (Biomathematics and Statistics Scotland) and has a commercial subsidiary, James Hutton Limited (JHL).
+This report covers all employees within all of these components, referred to as the Hutton Group.

 We hold Athena SWAN Bronze Charter status.
 Initially established to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment in higher education and research the charter has developed and is now designed to encourage and recognise work undertaken to address gender equality more broadly in STEMM and arts, humanities, social sciences, business and law (AHSSBL) occupations.
-We are a Stonewall Diversity Champion undertaking work to support our LBGT employees and students and are signatories to the Scottish Business Pledge which includes our commitments as a Living Wage Employer and achieving a 50/50 Board gender split by 2020 (which we achieved in 2017) and are now aiming to sustain.
+We are a Stonewall Diversity Champion undertaking work to support our LBGTQ+ employees and students and are signatories to the Scottish Business Pledge which includes our commitments as a Living Wage Employer and achieving a 50/50 Board gender split by 2020 (which we achieved in 2017) and are now aiming to sustain.
 All of the above work is supported by our Equality, Diversity and Inclusion Committee.

-Our People Strategy 2016 - 2021, developed to support our Strategic Priorities and reflect our Values, includes the objective of "the promotion of equality where difference is understood and valued" and this, alongside our Value of "respecting and valuing our people", is key to becoming the organisation that we strive to be.
+Our People Strategy, developed to support our Strategic Priorities and reflect our Values, includes the objective of "the promotion of equality where difference is understood and valued" and this, alongside our Value of "respecting and valuing our people", is key to becoming the organisation that we strive to be.